RoikkuTo/react-html-writer/README.md

 export default HelloWorld
 ```
-> If want to import the library via the `script` tag in your HTML file, you can also use the `ReactHtmlWriter` global object.
+> If you want to import the library via the `script` tag in your HTML file, you can by using the `ReactHtmlWriter` global object.

 So the end result will look like this. ( *no animation* )
 ```html
 <h1>Hello World !</h1>
 ```
-For a full demo with animtions, try this [CodeSandBox](https://codesandbox.io/s/react-html-writer-cyxe8?codemirror=1&fontsize=14&hidenavigation=1&module=%2Fsrc%2Fdemo.js&theme=dark) or use the `demo.jsx` inside the *src* folder.
+For a full demo with animtions, try this [CodeSandBox](https://codesandbox.io/s/react-html-writer-cyxe8?codemirror=1&fontsize=14&hidenavigation=1&module=%2Fsrc%2Fdemo.js&theme=dark) or use the `demo.js` inside the *src/demo* folder.

 ## Todolist
 * [x] Create or choose a theme by default for each component (color, font, size, ...)